-I’ll also cover getting there and where to stay at the conclusion of this post.
-I recommend spending 3 days in Ghent to see all the sights and make the most of your visit.
+I recommend spending 3 days in Ghent to see all the sights below (including the bonus ones!) without having to rush so you make the most of your visit to this enchanting city.

-Anyway, this is where you’ll find The Adoration of the Mystic Lamb.
+This is where you’ll find The Adoration of the Mystic Lamb.
 The significance of this alterpiece is definitely reason to visit as it was painted by the great masters Hubert and Jan van Eyck around 1432.
 Unfortunately the ‘Just Judges’ panel was stolen in 1934 and is yet to be found.
-The cathedral is currently under restoration and work is expected to be completed by 2019 so expect to see some scaffolding as I did!

 You can take a closer look and find out more about the Ghent Alterpiece here.

 4. Be amazed by St Bavo’s Abbey (Sint-Baafsabdij)

 Anyway, this abbey sure made up for the fact I couldn’t visit the cathedral.
 It was a very sobering feeling walking around these grounds knowing it’s history dates back to the 7th century.
 Unfortunately during the Revolt of Ghent in 1539 much of the abbey was torn down by Charles V. What’s left has been taken back by nature and it’s amazing that any of the structure is still standing!

 St Bavo’s Abbey is not open to the public every day to help preserve it, so be sure to check here first.

 TIP: Please remember to “be invisible” and respectful during your visit to help preserve this gift from the past.